swifty94/QoeDataReport/README.md

 # QoeDataReport

-...
-Automated creating of CSV report with FT QoE monitoring data for specific monitoring.
+Automated creating of CSV report with the monitoring data from FT QoE module for specific CPE monitoring.
 ---

 Installation: